Thursday, November 2, 2023

 At the same time, the Japanese government needs to make sure that schemers take advantage of the Japanese government with cheating or other means to cheat the government.

 Rarely, once spending increases, do governments reduce outlays, as most of the time spending gets higher and higher.
-And Japan is no exception, as it will be challenges to actually cut spending back to the pre-crisis level.
+And Japan is no exception, as it will be challenged to actually cut spending back to the pre-crisis level.

 It might take more than one tax cut and or more than a one-time payout for household consumer sentiment to improve, and the long-established deflationary mindset has been entrenched in the Japanese economy for over a decade.